Facebook Ads Insights Tool

 Introduction

-Italy’s Facebook Ads cost per lead (CPL) told a two-act story in 2025: an above-market start, followed by a deep mid-year slide and a late recovery that still sat well below global levels.
-While the global benchmark steadily climbed into Q4, Italy’s curve was choppier, marked by sharp drops in early summer and a brief August rebound before stabilizing into the holidays.
+Italy’s cost-per-lead (CPL) cadence in this period reads like a roller coaster — frequently well below the global benchmark but punctuated by dramatic swings.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries available in Italy compared to the global benchmark.
+This analysis explores ad performance trends for All industries available in Italy compared to the global benchmark.

 The story in the data